 Drones are strictly forbidden because the castle is still inhabited (private domain)

-Entrance fee: 11€, students: 7€
+Entrance fee: €14, students: €7 (prices 2023)

-You would need approximately 2,5 hours to visit the castle and its chambers.
+You would need approximately 2.5 hours to visit the castle and its chambers.
 The castle is a well-known touristic place and can be crowded.

 There is a restaurant that serves fantastic traditional German food for those who want to try out a delicious schnitzel.
-They only open during lunch!
+They are only open during lunch!

 Don't want to cross the border?
 Did you know Belgium has more than 3000 castles?
 Check out this blog post on the best 10 countryside castles in Belgium!

-Keep on dreaming and Fly Along!
+Keep on exploring and Fly Along!